-Court voids reordering of elections sequence by National Assembly — Nigeria Today
+Court Voids Reordering of Elections Sequence by National Assembly — Nigeria Today

 The judge explained: “In issuing the time table, the 3rd defendant was carrying out an executed function.
 By trying to stop or reverse the decision of the 3rd defendant, the 1rts defendant was clearly in breach of the principle of separation of powers embodied in sections 4, 5 and 6 of the Constitution

-“Furthermore, the 1ts defendant’s conduct, being in breach of Section 1(3) of the 1999 Constitution, it follows therefore that Section 25 of the 2l electoral Act Amandment Bill 2018 which is the section that contravened the Constitution is hereby declared a nullity.”
+“Furthermore, the 1st defendant’s conduct, being in breach of Section 1(3) of the 1999 Constitution, it follows therefore that Section 25 of the 2l electoral Act Amendment Bill 2018 which is the section that contravened the Constitution is hereby declared a nullity.”

 Justice Mohammed answered all the questions raised the suit for determination in favour of the plaintiff and granted all the reliefs by the sought plaintiff, except 11(1) which sought to restrain President Muhammadu Buhari from asserting to the Bill.